 Reminder: The little Red Book aka Red

 The Little Red Book known as RED is a platform set up in 2013.
-It allows Chinese travellers to share shopping tips abroad and discover niche brands.
+It allows Chinese travelers to share shopping tips abroad and discover niche brands.

-In 6 years, this platform has become a giant of social e-commerce and has more than 200 million monthly active users.
+In 6 years, this platform has become a giant in China’s social e-commerce and has more than 200 million monthly active users.

 Today the platform is considered indispensable in terms of a marketing strategy for international fashion and beauty brands that want to gain market share in China.

 Recently, the platform sent a note to content creators announcing new qualification criteria for influencers.
 According to the message, influencers must comply with the new quality standards of “Red” or relinquish their privileges.

 These changes are the most significant that Red has made since its launch.
 This new policy is expected to impact three-quarters of influencers.
 Despite all this, this policy includes new opportunities for influencers who know where to look.

 The considerable development of the platform has led to the emergence of sponsored messages that support the streams of influencers.
 The imbalance between sponsored and unsponsored content has tired users, which subsequently reduced the engagement of user agents.

 Contrary to the ethics of the platform, false product criticisms have emerged in an attempt to manipulate public opinion.
 This prompted Red to conduct a thorough review.